Advanced Practice Provider (APP) Fellowship Program

 -

-In addition to the APP Acute Care Fellowship, Seattle Children’s offers two separate specialty Fellowship programs.
+In addition to the APP Acute Care Fellowship, Seattle Children’s offers a separate specialty fellowship program.

 - Neonatology: The Neonatal Physician Assistant Fellowship prepares APP's to practice in the Neonatal Intensive Care Unit (NICU).
 This track starts in the fall.